 How to make a Gantt Chart in Microsoft Excel (for free)If you want to harness the power of Gantt charts but are used to project planning in Excel, you’re in luck.

 Although Excel doesn’t have a built-in Gantt Chart template available, with some formatting, it is easy to create one.
 Just follow this step-by-step guide:

 1. Enter your data on the Excel field and create a table for the project.

-This is where we start adding the right data for the graph and transform the usual "Stacked Bar" into a Gantt Chart.
+Choose: "Select Data...".
+This is where we’ll start adding data to the graph.
+Transforming the usual "Stacked Bar" into a Gantt chart.